U.S. general says he may not have been target of Kandahar attack

 In addition, the local head of the NDS intelligence service was killed and the provincial governor severely wounded, while the attacker himself was killed.

-Miller was also at the meeting and was heading to his helicopter to return to Kabul when the gunman opened fire.
+Miller was also at the meeting and was heading to his helicopter to return to Kabul when the gunman, whom a Taliban spokesman identified as a 21 year-old from Ghazni province called Raza Mohammad, known as Abu Dujana, opened fire.

+Razeq, a ruthless commander accused of torture and other abuses by human rights campaigners, was one of the Taliban’s most hated and effective enemies, and the insurgents said the attack had been prepared for some time.

+“Razeq had become an incurable disease like cancer to us,” said one senior Taliban commander.

-The Taliban claimed the attack in a statement saying both Razeq and Miller were the targets.
+The Taliban claimed the attack in a statement saying both Razeq and Miller were the targets, but the commander said they only knew very late that the U.S. general would be present at the talks with local security officials.

+He said the killer told his handlers on Thursday that a big meeting was taking place where Miller would also be present.

+“Then we changed our idea and directed him to use all his sources and kill General Miller and General Razeq,” he said.

-Two Americans and a coalition contractor were wounded, however Afghan security officials, who believe Pakistan was involved in the plan, said they believed the attacker deliberately avoided killing Miller.
+Two Americans and a coalition contractor were wounded but Afghan security officials, who say Pakistan was involved in the plan, said they believed the attacker deliberately avoided killing Miller.

 “They didn’t want repercussions from the U.S. and the international community.
-It was a pure warning for Miller that they can hit him if they want to,” one of the Afghan officials, who spoke on condition of anonymity, said.
+It was a pure warning for Miller that they can hit him if they want to,” said one of the Afghan officials, who spoke on condition of anonymity.

 Razeq himself was a fierce critic of Pakistan and its intelligence service, which Afghan officials regularly accuse of supporting Taliban operations, a charge Islamabad denies.

-On Friday, the chief of the Pakistan army staff issued a statement condemning the Kandahar violence and saying it supported initiatives towards peace in the region.
+On Friday, the chief of the Pakistan army staff issued a statement condemning the Kandahar violence and saying it supported initiatives toward peace in the region.

 A foreign security official said Razeq had stopped visiting the governor’s house in recent months because he feared it had been infiltrated and had only gone because Miller and his delegation were there.